 Dieting doesn’t work because your body is hard-wired for survival.
 So if you reduce your normal 2000 calorie intake to 1000 calories a day, you will lose weight the first week or two but then you plateau.
 This is because your body sees this reduction in calories as a danger sign.
 From an evolutionary perspective, your body believes that food is scarce so it will put in place the mechanisms for survival.
 Your cortisol will increase to halt any fat-burning and will tell your thyroid to slow down.
 Your metabolism will slow down to where it will only need 1000 calories to maintain the status quo.
 When most people hit a plateau, the most common response is to either exercise more or eat less.
 You can see how this further increases the stress of your body with an ensuing hormonal imbalance.

 Losing fat for the long term can only be achieved by first identifying the underlying cause.
-The underlying reason most people can't lose weight is because of underlying inflammation which is commonly due to stress, hormonal and metabolic imbalance.
+The underlying reason most people can't lose weight is because of underlying inflammation which is commonly due to stress, hormonal, and metabolic imbalance.

 Stress is anything that disrupts your body’s balance.
 It is the total allostatic load.
-This includes the obvious mental/emotional stressors but also the invisible, everyday stressors such as processed and inflammatory foods, high sugar intake, environmental chemicals, too much synthetic light and not enough natural sunlight, poor sleep, sedentary life style, and unknown chronic inflammation are a few.
+This includes the obvious mental/emotional stressors but also the invisible, everyday stressors such as processed and inflammatory foods, high sugar intake, environmental chemicals, too much synthetic light and not enough natural sunlight, poor sleep, sedentary lifestyle, and unknown chronic inflammation are a few.
 These stressors cause our body to think there’s a famine coming and increases the survival hormones.
 The stress response served us in our evolutionary past but today causes inflammation.

-Almost all scientist believe that it is inflammation that is the root cause of all our Neolithic diseases including obesity.
+Almost all scientists believe that it is inflammation that is the root cause of all our Neolithic diseases including obesity.
 So the key to truly reducing weight and balancing your hormones is to reduce your allostatic load and restore your health.

-How We Address Weight Loss at The Johnson Center
+How We Address Weight Loss at The Johnson Center:

 A detailed history to identify the stresses